Jennifer Marshall - Executive Director

 Tracy grew up in Massachusetts and graduated from the University of New Hampshire.
 She thoroughly enjoys teaching and watching the progress that her students make as they journey through the year.
 “It is truly an amazing transformation!”

-In addition to teaching at three schools and the SWAT team in NHDI’s year-long program, Tracy teaches Kidz-Bop and Hip Hop for MoCo Arts.
-She also worked with Winchester and Franklin Schools to bring dance to children in after school programs.
+Tracy has taught with NHDI for 10 years.
+In addition to teaching at two schools and the SWAT team in NHDI’s Year-Long Program, Tracy also teaches hip-hop for Moco Arts in Keene.
+She has also worked with Winchester and Franklin Schools to bring dance to children in after-school programs.

 Danielle Fitzpatrick - Teaching Artist

 Danielle has been teaching dance and theater in the tri-state area for more than a decade.
 She moved to Keene after graduating from UMass at Amherst to pursue a Master’s degree in Dance/Movement Therapy at Antioch NE.
-She has taught creative dance, children’s theater and ballet in studio settings, classrooms, preschools, and workshops to dancers from ages 2 to 92.
+She has taught creative dance, children’s theater and ballet in studio settings, classrooms, preschools and workshops for dancers from 2-92.
+Currently, Danielle serves as Artistic Director of the Young Arts/CupC.A.K.E.
+Programs at MoCo Arts in Keene.
 In addition to teaching dance, Danielle works as a dance therapist specializing in geriatrics.

 Tasha Warshaw - Teaching Artist

-After high school, Tasha began teaching dance for NHDI and MoCo Arts.
-She continues her dance education by dancing with IBIT dance company in Brattleboro.
-She has a strong passion for choreography, and has shown her work at the Southern Vermont Dance Festival, the Dance Complex and the American Repertory Theater.
-Tasha finds joy in sharing her passion for dance with her students and believes that dance should always be available to those who want it, regardless of ability.
+After graduating from high school, Tasha began teaching dance for both NHDI and MoCo Arts.
+Currently, Tasha is teaching ballet, modern, hip-hop and jazz at MoCo.
+She continues her own dance education with IBIT Dance Company in Brattleboro, Vermont.
+She has a strong passion for choreography, and has shown her work at Southern Vermont Dance Festival, the Dance Complex and the American Repertory Theater.
+Tasha finds great joy in sharing her love for dance with her students, and believes that dance should always be available to those who want it, regardless of ability.